Skip to content

 Tortilla Soup

-Follow along with these instructions for making this tasty homemade tortilla soup:
+Follow along with my instructions below as I show you how I make this tasty homemade tortilla soup.

 caramelizing onions in a pot

-Next, add in the tomatoes, chiles, and chicken stock and simmer over low to medium heat for 30 minutes.
+Simmer the soup: Next, I add the tomatoes, chiles, and chicken stock, then simmer everything over low to medium heat for 30 minutes.

 cooking tortilla soup with a pepper in a pot

-Remove the chile and puree the soup until smooth and thick in a blender or using an emersion hand blender.
-Return the soup to the pot along with the chile, and season with salt and pepper.
+Blend and season: Next, I remove the chile and puree the soup until smooth and thick using a blender or an immersion hand blender.
+I return the soup to the pot along with the chile, then season with salt and pepper.

 pureeing a tortilla soup with a hand blender

-Fry tortilla strips in oil and drain on a paper towel.
+Fry the tortillas: I fry my homemade tortilla strips in oil, then drain them on a paper towel.

 frying tortillas in oil in a pan